dwhiffing/fury/content/aar/nf/nf26_aj/body.md

 they wreck a few airport facilities (which does not make any friends with the locals) before retiring for pickup.
 The team at Akureyri has an accident crossing the river, and most of their explosives are swept away.
-Only two charges are left\!
+Only two charges are left!
 Sneaking into the airfield, they stuff a charge up the tailpipe of the first two MiG-23s they come across, making a satisfying bang, but still far less than they had hoped to accomplish.